 9. Extra Pockets

-Many BCD models have additional pockets along with the straps or waistband.
+Many models have additional pockets along with the straps or waistband.
 These are for storing diving gear like a dive knife etc.

 Summary of the Basic Parts of a Scuba BCD